Are you passionate about your community and the outdoors? Adopt a Fridley park!

 The Adopt-A-Park program welcomes community members and groups to adopt a park including residents, neighborhoods, schools, community groups, faith-based organizations, and businesses.
 Youth volunteering under the age of 18 must be supervised by an adult.

 What parks can be adopted?

 Fridley has over 30 different city parks available for adoption.
-Check out the Interactive Adopt-A-Park Map to see what parks are available for adoption.
+Check out the Interactive Adopt-A-Park Map to see which parks are available for adoption, and which groups and families have adopted which parks.
 Springbrook Nature Center, the Little League fields, and Anoka County Parks are not available for adoption.

 |Flanery Park |

 |Moore Lake Park ADOPTED||Ruth Circle Park ADOPTED||West Moore Lake Park ADOPTED|

 What responsibilities are involved in adopting a park?